 The Beije family found a quaint villa in a superb location on a half hectare plot, on the edge of the forest.
 The location and plot are outstanding featuring high biodiversity, mature trees and a wonderful garden.
 But the original house design left some to be desired.
 The small windows, poor energy performance and outdated design inspired the family to go for a rigorous renovation.
 Together with the family we developed the concept.
 We boosted performance in energy (from label F to A), water, heat and thermal comfort.
 The result is a bespoke and subtle design, suitable to the environment.
 Partially self-constructed, we stood by the family in various stages of the project.

-The design introduces a wide dormer living-window on the top floor, facing south, creating a whole new living space.
+The design introduces a wide dormer window on the top floor, facing south, creating a new living space.
 The basement and attic are reformatted for livability, improving the performance per square meter of the house.
-This also improves its investment value without expensive site works and structural additions.
-An example of circular re-design, the house reuses most of its old materials, minimizing waste, and introduces local, conscious and re-usable materials.
+This approach improves its investment value without expensive site works and structural additions.
+An example of circular redesign, the house reuses most of its old materials, minimizing waste and introducing local, conscious, and re-usable materials.

 The design uses natural and local materials in a new cladding system around the house.
-This boosts its insulation performance sufficiently for it to become energy neutral.
-The wood is a carefully chosen special teak variety, able to withstand the climate, and low on maintenance.
-The wood is locally sourced and FSC certified.
-It comes from the inspiring and exemplary family operated wood manufacturer Wytske's Houthandel.
+This approach boosts insulation performance for it to become effectively energy neutral.
+The wood used in the project was a unique type of teak that can withstand the local climate and low maintenance demands.
+The wood is locally sourced, and FSC certified.
+It comes from the inspiring and exemplary family-operated wood manufacturer Wytske's Houthandel.